ivanksk256/ingria/README.md

-# Text editor distributed as Free Ingria
+# Text editor, distributed freely as Free Ingria – where freedom has no price.